Ecological-Complexity-Lab/CRISPR_networks/README.md

 See [here](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1558-5646.2012.01595.x), for more details about the description of the parameters.

-You can also set the seed by using a random number from your Unix/Linux System, for diferet simulations for the same parametes.
+You can also set the seed of simulation, using a random number generated from your Unix/Linux System.
+This is for running different simulations with the same parameters.
 ```
 ./CRISPRsimulator 1 1e-7 5000 15 10 $RANDOM
 ```